-2.10.b.
-To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least two core faculty members, inclusive of the program director, who are certified in pediatric endocrinology by the ABP or AOBP, or have qualifications acceptable to the Review Committee.
-(Core)
+- 2.10.b.
+To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least two core faculty members, inclusive of the program director, who are certified in pediatric pulmonology by the ABP or AOBP, or who have other qualifications acceptable to the Review Committee.
+(Core) - 2.10.c.
+There must be one or more faculty members with expertise in cardio-respiratory sleep disorders and sleep studies who may be either pediatric pulmonologist(s) or sleep medicine specialist(s).
+(Core) - 2.11.

-- 2.11.
 Program Coordinator